ehrpg/qstar/docs/index.md

 **Task** and **Damage** rolls can receive bonuses and penalties from the creature's Talents, Race, role-playing, etc.

-**Task** rolls are made with a Chance die in addition to the Attribute's or Skill's die.
-A Chance die isn't added to the result.
-See [Critical Failures](#critical-failures).

 ### Task Difficulty

 A task's [Difficulty Level](/crisis#difficulty) is **always** 4.
 The only exceptions are passive values in combat, e.g. a character's Parry value.

-A check has to be equal to or higher a [Difficulty Level](/crisis#difficulty) in order to succeed.
+A check has to be equal to or higher this [Difficulty Level](/crisis#difficulty) in order to succeed.
 Otherwise, the check fails.
-The [Difficulty Level](/crisis#difficulty) can be modified by adding or substracting from the rolls resulting number.
+Circumstances modify the check positively or negatively.

 !!! info "Check Failures"
     A failed check doesn't necessarily mean, that the check completely failed.